-What is number cakes?
+What is a number cake?

 Mostly made of 2 sweet crust bases assembled in a sandwich and filled with a creamy frosting.
 You can customize this birthday cake according to your tastes and desires and decorate it with fresh fruits, chocolate, and candies.

-All kinds of frosting can be used to make a number cake, a mascarpone whipped cream, vanilla buttercream, a dark whipped chocolate ganache, etc..
+All kinds of frosting can be used to make a number cake, a mascarpone whipped cream, vanilla buttercream, a dark whipped chocolate ganache, etc.

 It is important to use a frosting with a firm enough texture to prevent it from collapsing under the weight of the sweet shortcrust and decorations.

-Here are some ideas for frosting to use in your number cakes:
+More fillings perfect to use in your number cakes:

 - Whipped chocolate ganache